How to set up an aquarium for tropical fish

 If you have a large, 500 litre aquarium, you will need two heaters - a 200 watt, and a 300 watt.

 A filter is considered essential hardware for all aquariums, as they are life support systems for fish.
-No aquarium should be set up without one, and they need to operate 24 hours per day, from day one.
+No aquarium should be set up without a filtration system, and they need to operate 24 hours per day, from day one.

 Just like with aquariums, filters come in many shapes and sizes to suit those aquariums, and can range in price and performance.